August 29, 2014

 Good manners are as necessary for dogs as they are for people.
-A dog that jumps, pulls, barks, or lacks self-control often finds itself left out of family activities.
+A dog who jumps, pulls, barks or lacks self-control often finds himself left out of family activities.

 Timing is very important.
-You must mark your dog's behavior the instant he complies with the command.
+You must mark your dog's behavior the instant she complies with the command.
 Saying a single word such as "Yes!" or using a clicker is a good way to mark a correct behavior.
-It lets your dog know immediately that he's been successful.
+It lets your dog know immediately that she's been successful.

 Rewarding your dog's good behavior with a treat is an excellent training tool, but if rewards are overused, they can become bribes.